alvitesg/advanced_python_calculator_midterm/README.md

 # The calculator leverages Pandas to manage a robust calculation history, enabling users to load, save, clear, and delete history records through the REPL interface.

 # A. Short description and link to your implememtation of the design patterns you use
+# The design pattern being used in the HistoryManager class, as described in the modifications and usage context provided, is the #
+# Singleton Pattern.
+The Singleton Pattern ensures that a class has only one instance and provides a global point of access to it.
+This
+# pattern is particularly useful when exactly one object is needed to coordinate actions across the system.

+'''Centralized History Management: There should be a single, consistent history of calculations across the application.
+Using a singleton ensures that all parts of the application contribute to and access the same history.

+Resource Efficiency: By ensuring only one instance of the HistoryManager exists, the application conserves resources, avoiding unnecessary duplication of the history data.

+Simplified Access: The Singleton Pattern simplifies how different parts of the application access and record calculation history, providing a clear and consistent interface.'''

 # B. Description of how you used environment variables and link to your code to illustrate.